CWALabs/SkyCMS/AWS/README.md

 # SkyCMS AWS CloudFormation Deployment

 This folder contains the CloudFormation template to deploy SkyCMS Editor and Publisher on AWS using ECS Fargate, S3 (blob storage), EFS (SQLite persistence), and an Application Load Balancer (ALB) with host-based routing.
+The template can also create a new VPC for you (two public subnets, optional private subnets + NAT).

 ## Features